 Academic inclusive practices

-What makes us unique, here at Windsor, also makes us a powerful place to learn and grow.
-Our students, no matter their need or ability or language spoken, deserve the space, time and attention to learn.
+What makes us unique at Windsor, also makes us a powerful place to learn and grow.
+Our students, no matter their need, ability, language spoken, deserve the space, time, and attention to learn.
 That is what our academic inclusive practices work towards everyday.
 Students with special needs integrate into the general education setting, whether it be for math, social studies, reading, etc, and this inclusivity impacts every one of our Wildcats in many positive ways.
 Our students know what it is like to experience people who have differences.
 It's normalized here and that's where our culture of empathy, self-care, kindness, and acceptance soars.
 Differences are not good or bad here.
-Differences just are.
+Differences just are differences.
 This is a way of life and learning here at Windsor.

 Connection through communication

 To us, keeping our community informed is personal.
 We attempt to open the window to your child's classroom with a Friday Update email, daily Twitter integration, phone calls, emails and through many invitations into the building.
 We hope for our communication to open our doors to our families, which allows students and parents to experience the building as an extension of their own home.
 We want our parents and families invested in this school.
 We believe if our families are invested, our students will be even more.